Environment | In harmony with nature

 ・Continuous improvement*1 of environmental footprint (reduce hazardous/nonhazardous waste, waste to landfills, volatile organic compounds (VOC) from solvent use, SOx/NOx)

-・Improve supply chain environmental footprint through the Sustainable Procurement Policy
+・Improve supply chain environmental footprint through the Global Sustainable Procurement Policy

 ・Enhance activities that contribute to improved biodiversity